nickkatsios/ADR-thesis/README.md

 # ADR-thesis
-Repository for the Latex report and any code used throughout my thesis on ADRs
+Repository for the Latex report, dataset and any code used throughout my thesis on ADRs.